mattray/inspec_cron-cookbook/README.md

 ## targets

 This recipe configures the node to scan other machines with InSpec profiles.

+### individual targets

-It iterates over a hash of nodes with settings specific to the node and a hash of the profiles and settings to use.
+A hash of nodes with settings specific to each and a hash of the profiles and settings to use is iterated across.
 Here is an example of a hash for scanning 2 nodes with profiles with their own cron settings.

 ```ruby
 default['inspec-cron']['targets'] = {